Grizzly Bear Safari: Bear Viewing & Bear Tours

 Guests from all over the world have stated that this is one of the ultimate wildlife viewing opportunities on the planet, and they have the pictures to prove it.

 September is not the only month with great bear viewing: October is too!
 The bears are fattening up before going into hibernation.
-In October, grizzlies occassionally frequent our lower lodge lawn more often than other months in order to graze on the glover.
+In October, grizzlies occasionally frequent our lower lodge lawn more often than other months in order to graze on the clover.

 Other reasons to visit in October:

 - No crowds! we are the only bear viewing operation running tours in late October and the public viewing station is closed!
 This means our guests pretty much have the river to themselves and a few random Coho fishermen!

 - Beautiful Autumn Colours!
 The contrast is amazing: lush, green lawns, with deciduous trees displaying every variation of green, yellow, orange and red you can imagine.....and sometimes there might be a backdrop of white when the mountain tops receive their first dustings of snow

 - Mild temperatures!
 In October the summer heat is long gone and winter's frigid temperatures haven't arrived just yet.

 - Fly-Fishing!
 September and October are the best months to catch Coho (aka Silver) Salmon.
 Even if you are an absolute beginner, we encourage you to give fishing a try!
 We can supply every piece of fishing equipment : from cast & fly rods, to lures, boots and waders.
 Our guides will show you the best spots.
 Why not throw in a line while you are drifting down the river looking for bears!